 - Modern, compact wall-mounted heat pump design

-- Quiet operation from as low as 36dB
+- Quiet operation from as low as 36 db

 - 5-star energy efficiency rating

-- 10-year warranty on compressor
+- 10-year warranty on the compressor

 Their compact, quiet outdoor units can be located up to 15 meters from the tank.
 Overall, they provide great water and energy efficiency in a contemporary package.